 The dramatic rise of ESG investing over the past few years has led to a new type of strategy hitting the European ETF market, a range of ETF of ETFs.

-Last week, the world’s largest asset manager BlackRock launched three multi-asset ESG ETFs which will select strategies from the firm’s iShares range making these products the first ETF of ETFs in Europe.
+Last week, the world’s largest asset manager BlackRock launched three multi-asset ESG ETFs which will select strategies from the firm’s iShares range making these products the first ETF of ETFs in the UK.

 These strategies provide socially-conscious DIY investors with a way of gaining exposure to a range of ESG ETFs for just 0.25%.

 Commenting on the strategies, Mark Northway, investment manager at Sparrows Capital, said: “[The launches] take the fight to Vanguard in both the advised and unadvised markets.”

 Being model portfolios, BlackRock, like Vanguard, is competing directly against wealth managers to gain assets from retail investors and could be a sign of the direction of travel for ETF issuers.

 Firms such as Nutmeg and SCM Direct also offer ESG model portfolios comprised solely of ETFs so it will be interesting to see what impact a giant such as BlackRock has on the space.